Blog

 Secure data transfers

 Currently, secure data transfers aren’t as far along in insurance as they are in open banking, but the industry is heading in that direction.
-With open banking, banks are able to securely share customer information.
+With open banking APIs, banks are able to securely share customer information.
 Imagine a scenario where a casualty insurer is writing a claim for catastrophe or property insurance.
 The same information they need is likely helpful for a life insurer creating a life insurance policy, and that transfer of information could lead to a change in rates.

 In the near future, I expect the insurance industry will see the same safe data sharing capabilities that open banking has now become commonplace.